Free Tool for Freelancers

 1. Include terms in your contract - Specify payment terms, late fee policy, and collection procedures before work begins.

-2. State terms on every invoice - Remind clients of your policy on each invoice ("Due in 30 days.
+2. State terms on every invoice - Remind clients of your policy ("Due in 30 days.
 1.5% monthly fee on overdue amounts").

-3. Send reminders before due date - A friendly reminder 3-5 days before due date reduces late payments.
+3. Send reminders before due date - A friendly reminder 3-5 days before reduces late payments significantly.

 4. Apply fees consistently - If you waive fees for some clients, document why (first-time, partial payment, etc.).